Kiss the Girls (1997 film): Plot

 At Rudolph's home, the police uncover the identity of a second killer, named by the press as the Gentleman Caller.
-This killer is also involved in the abductions and is working in conjunction to and competition with Casanova.
+This killer is working in conjunction to and competition with Casanova.
 The two operate bicoastally, abducting women within days of one another and sharing images of their captives for the other to see.
-The police also discover a hidden freezer which contains mutilated body parts of his victims, distinguishing the Gentleman Caller's MO from Casanova's.
+The police also discover a hidden freezer that contains mutilated body parts of his victims, distinguishing the Gentleman Caller's MO from Casanova's.

 Back in North Carolina, with the help of Naomi's boyfriend who is familiar with the area, Cross locates the hideout where the women are being held.
-Concurrently, Rudolph has also travelled to North Carolina and has broken into Casanova's lair.
-He enrages Casanova when he tries to undermine his control of Naomi and the other captive women, who shoots at Rudolph, but intentionally misses.
+Concurrently, Rudolph has travelled to North Carolina and has broken into Casanova's lair.
+He enrages Casanova when he tries to undermine his control of the captive women.
+Casanova shoots at Rudolph but intentionally misses.
 Upon hearing Cross enter the hideout, Casanova tells Rudolph to flee.
 In a climactic confrontation, Cross and the police rescue the captives, including Naomi.
-Rudolph is killed by Cross in an ensuing chase, but Casanova escapes.
+Rudolph is killed by Cross in a chase, but Casanova escapes.

 The FBI raid the hideout and locate Casanova's fingerprints.
-Finally feeling safe, and with the belief that Casanova will be identified within a day, Kate invites Cross to her home for dinner before he returns back to D.C.
-Before Cross is due to arrive, Detective Ruskin arrives at Kate's home to check in on her.
+Finally feeling safe, Kate invites Cross to her home for dinner before he returns to D.C.
+Before Cross is due to arrive, Detective Ruskin arrives at Kate's home to check on her.
 She welcomes him inside and, whilst her back is turned, he cuts her phone line.

 In the meantime, Cross recognizes a similarity between Casanova's handwriting and Ruskin's signature.
 Realizing Ruskin is Casanova, Cross rushes to save Kate.
 Ruskin, now revealed as Casanova, attempts to rape and kill Kate.
 A fight ensues, breaking a gas line in the kitchen.
 Realising this, Ruskin takes out a lighter, threatening to ignite it.
-Cross arrives just in time to intervene.
-In the final struggle, Cross shoots Ruskin through a milk carton, preventing him from causing an explosion in Kate’s house.
-Casanova is finally dead, and Cross and Kate embrace as the police arrive.
+Cross arrives, and uses a milk carton as a muzzle for his gun.
+By doing this, the gunshot does not ignite the building, and Ruskin is fatally struck in the head.
+Cross and Kate reunite, embracing one another.